2020 Fight Of The Year

 But lastly, and perhaps most crucially, there is the fact that they just don’t make movies like they used to.
 Or, to be more accurate, it’s a small contingent of people now who truly appreciate inspired and uncompromising cinema.
 Or, to be blunt, sometimes we’re boxing snobs.
 Because while Zepeda vs Baranchyk was a thrilling spectacle, there are reasons why there were so many knockdowns, reasons that have to do with skill and technique, muscle-memory and reflexes, mistakes and miscues.
 And think about it: if you take away all the knockdowns, is it still your Fight Of The Year?

 We may sound like “smart-ass highbrows” or “killjoys,” but that’s not our intention.
 Yet we would argue that, as bombastic and as exciting as Zepeda vs Baranchyk was, it left us a bit dissatisfied, as all super-hero movies do.
-It was Avengers or Batman Part 18, and it was loud and exciting and impressive in many respects, no doubt.
+It was Avengers or Star Wars Part 18, and it was loud and exciting and impressive in many respects, no doubt.
 But Estrada vs Cuadras was something more, something that will stand up to repeat viewings, something truly exceptional.
 Dare we say it, a work of art, a masterpiece.
 And it will stand the test of time. — Robert Portis